LangChain (Python)

 Opik provides seamless integration with LangChain, allowing you to easily log and trace your LangChain-based applications.
 By using the OpikTracer

-callback, you can automatically capture detailed information about your LangChain runs, including inputs, outputs, and metadata for each step in your chain.
+callback, you can automatically capture detailed information about your LangChain runs, including inputs, outputs, metadata, and cost tracking for each step in your chain.

 Getting Started